tanfwong/rfsoc_notes/_sources/ch1/workflow.md

   VAAD for a PL kernel.

-* The tradeoffs for adopting VAAD are potential losses in flexibility of the implementation architecture and in PL utilization efficiency.
+* The tradeoffs for adopting VAAD are potential losses in flexibility of the implementation architecture, low-level control of the PL resources, and PL utilization efficiency.
 Nonetheless, these potential losses are rather acceptable for us since we will not be interested in developing interfaces to other peripherals, and the adoption of VAAD allows us to focus only on the "DSP stuff" in our development.

 (sec:vaadf_steps)=
 ## VAAD Procedures in Vitis